-The North-West College Bakersfirld Campus Surgical Technology program is accredited by the Accrediting Bureau of Health Education Schools (ABHES).
+The North-West College Surgical Technology program at the San Diego campus is accredited by the Accrediting Bureau of Health Education Schools (ABHES).
 Information on accreditation is available on the ABHES website at abhes.org.

 General Education Faculty

 At least 50 percent of general education courses taught are taught by faculty possessing a master's degree or higher with academic preparation in the specific courses being taught.
 In all cases, the degree must be from an institution accredited by an agency recognized by the U.S. Secretary of Education or the Council on Higher Education Accreditation.